 - Don’t mind a larger robot vacuum – Sitting at 3.9″ tall and almost 14″ wide, the bObsweep is a bit larger than most other robot vacuums we have tested thus far.
 This could lead to the vacuum getting stuck under furniture more often than most others.

-- Don’t mind going through the manufacturer – Despite the smorgasbord of replacement parts available on the manufacturer website, there are limited parts that are available by third party sellers, like Amazon. that being said, the interaction we had with Customer Service at bObsweep was top notch!
+- Don’t mind going through the manufacturer – Despite the smorgasbord of replacement parts available on the manufacturer website, there are limited parts that are available by third-party sellers. that being said, the interaction we had with Customer Service at bObsweep was top notch!

 For more information on the bObsweep Pet Hair visit Amazon.com.